geekboxzone/mmallow_docs_source.android.com/src/source/building-devices.md

 "maguro" (only if it was originally sold with a "yakju" or "takju" operating system) and the VZW CDMA/LTE configuration "toro".
 On those devices, graphics and audio are functional, as well as Wi-Fi, Bluetooth, and access to the respective cellular networks.
-The orientation sensors are functional.
+NFC and the orientation sensors are functional.

 The Sprint CDMA/LTE configuration "toroplus" of Galaxy Nexus is supported experimentally.
 On that configuration, the cellular network is not functional,